 For many of us, the question of needing or donating an organ isn’t really something we’ve thought about.
 A recent survey, though, showed that the majority of people living in Northern Ireland would accept an organ if they needed one.

-Yet, it might surprise you to know that only 39% of us have signed the NHS Organ Donor Register.
-There’s a real shortage of organs and every year around 14 people in Northern Ireland die waiting for an organ transplant.
+Yet, it might surprise you to know that only 50% of us have signed the NHS Organ Donor Register.
+There’s a real shortage of organs and last year nine people in Northern Ireland died waiting for an organ transplant.

 Most of us are familiar with the need for kidney transplants, but transplants are regularly carried out on the heart, liver, lungs, pancreas and small bowel.
 Also, tissue such as corneas and heart valves can be donated and transplanted.